Advice on how public bodies can support the Homes for Ukraine scheme.

 - signpost the person to public services and assist them with tasks such as registering with a local GP surgery

-Further information on the role of sponsors is set out in the Scheme guidance for individual sponsors.
+Further information on the role of sponsors is set out in the guidance for hosts and sponsors.

 We advise all sponsors to regularly read that guidance to get the latest information about ways to support the people they are hosting.

-The Welsh Government’s Super Sponsor scheme is designed to provide a quicker and safer route for people from Ukraine to come to a place of sanctuary.
+The Welsh Government’s Super Sponsor route is designed to provide a quicker and safer route for people from Ukraine to come to a place of sanctuary.

 This support includes language and interpretation services, a health assessment, help to register for a bank account and access to social security payments.